THE AGE OF LIGHT

 *Barnes & Noble Discover Great New Writers Pick*

-Named a most anticipated book of 2019 by Oprah.com, Entertainment Weekly, Southern Living, Woman’s Day, and Pop Sugar
+Most anticipated book of 2019 from Oprah.com, Entertainment Weekly, Southern Living, Woman’s Day, and Pop Sugar

 She went to Paris to start over, to make art instead of being made into it.

 The Age of Light tells the story of Vogue model turned renowned photographer Lee Miller, and her search to forge a new identity as an artist after a life spent as a muse.

 “Rapturous and razor sharp all at once, The Age of Light fearlessly unzips anything we might know of Lee Miller as model and muse and recasts her as artist, free thinker and architect of a singular and unapologetic life.
 Whitney Scharer is a stunning new discovery.
 This novel sparks on every page.”

 —Paula McLain, author of The Paris Wife and Love and Ruin